shadowsocks/simple-obfs/README.md

 ## Usage

-For a detailed and complete list of all supported arguments, you may refer to the man pages of the applications, respectively.
+For a detailed and complete list of all supported arguments, you may refer to the main pages of the applications, respectively.

 ### Plugin mode with shadowsocks